linozen/exocortex/content/concepts/attention.md

 ### Posner's spotlight model (1980)

-Michael Posner proposed the spotlight model of attention in 1980.
+@posner1980a proposed the spotlight model of attention.
 According to this model, attention is like a spotlight that can be moved around the environment to highlight incoming information.

 This model suggests that our attentional resources are limited and must be allocated selectively.
 The 'spotlight' can be focused narrowly on a single